morganthrapp/Pylons-lang/README.md

 Variables and constants must be defined with capital letters.

+Any place you can use an integer literal, you can use a command, variable, or function.

 Implicitly prints the stack at the end of the instruction set.

 # How to run.